Skip to main content

 Bridging the gap in the UK’s Built Environment

-Adam Denton-Beaumont, MSc F-Eng (Merit), Director of the London South Business Hub at Starfish Construction, joins us in this edition of our In-Focus series.
+Adam Denton-Beaumont, MSc Façade Engineering (Merit), Director of the London South Business Hub at Starfish Construction, joins us in this edition of our In-Focus series.

 An often-overlooked area of the building envelope is thermal bridging, which many commonly mistake as a purely technical design issue, but the reality is very different.
 It poses risks to energy performance, compliance, building safety, and occupant health across a wide range of properties.
 For owners, duty holders, and managers, recognising and mitigating thermal bridging is essential to creating buildings that are safe, sustainable, and future-proof.